-Since 1988, Palm Beach County has contracted with the Florida Department of Environmental Protection (FDEP) to administer the Petroleum Storage Tank Compliance Verification Program.
-During 2012, FDEP moved towards a regional approach with the program and this resulted in PBC expanding its program duties into Martin and St. Lucie Counties.
-The current budget for FDEP's compliance program is \$5,900,000, a reduction from the \$10,000,000 in FY 2010-11.
-The budget reductions have resulted in most facilities being inspected every 24-30 months instead of annually.
+Since 1988, Palm Beach County has contracted with the Florida Department of Environmental Protection (FDEP) to administer the Petroleum Storage Tank Compliance Verification Program for Palm Beach, Martin, and St. Lucie Counties.
+During 2012, FDEP reduced the program budget by approximately 35%, which resulted in the facility inspection frequency being reduced to once every 24-30 months instead of annually.
 The rationale behind this reduction was that all petroleum storage tank systems are now double walled and less likely to leak, therefore requiring less frequent inspections.
 The reality is:

-- Many of these double-walled petroleum storage tanks systems are more than 20 years old and have exceeded their warranty life which makes them more susceptible to failures. - Historical inspection records show that as tank systems age, equipment failures and maintenance issues occur more frequently.
+- Many of these double-walled petroleum storage tanks systems have exceeded their warranty life, which makes them more susceptible to failures. - Historical inspection records show that as tank systems age, equipment failures and maintenance issues occur more frequently.
 These issues are only discovered by regular site inspections and more comprehensively addressed due to the revised regulations of October, 2018.
-These revised regulations provided timeframes for testing of equipment and recordkeeping. - Reduced inspection frequencies greatly increases the chances for petroleum discharges as equipment failures and maintenance issues to persist for longer periods before being discovered by inspectors, as there are facilities that wait until the inspector arrives before conducting maintenance or testing.
+These revised regulations provided timeframes for testing of equipment and recordkeeping.

+Reduced inspection frequencies greatly increases the chances for petroleum discharges as equipment failures and maintenance issues to persist for longer periods before being discovered by inspectors, as there are facilities that wait until the inspector arrives before conducting maintenance or testing.

-Palm Beach County SUPPORTS funding for the Division of Waste Management Long Range Plan from the Inland Protection Trust Fund and other potential sources to maintain the current \$5,900,000 budget level to continue local Petroleum Storage Tank Compliance Verification Programs.
+Palm Beach County SUPPORTS funding for the Division of Waste Management Long Range Plan from the Inland Protection Trust Fund and other potential sources to maintain the current \$6,490,000 budget level to continue local Petroleum Storage Tank Compliance Verification Programs.
+A funding level that supports annual facility inspections is necessary.
 The Storage Tank Compliance Program provides the first line of defense for protecting the State's drinking water supplies and early detection of leaks prevents costly cleanup efforts by the property owner.